pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

     1. Relay is used as a slave of the upstream MySQL to fetch the binlog that is persisted in the local storage as the relay log.
     2. Syncer reads and parses the relay log to build SQL statements, and then replicates these SQL statements to the downstream TiDB.

 This process is similar to the master-slave replication in MySQL.
-But the main difference is in TiDB-DM, the persisted relay log in the local storage can be used simultaneously by multiple syncer units of different subtasks, which avoids multiple tasks’ repeatedly fetching the binlog from the upstream MySQL.
+But the main difference is in TiDB DM, the persisted relay log in the local storage can be used simultaneously by multiple syncer units of different subtasks, which avoids multiple tasks’ repeatedly fetching the binlog from the upstream MySQL.

 ### Concurrency model

-In order to accelerate data migration, TiDB-DM applies the concurrency model in part of the process of both full backup migration and incremental data replication.
+In order to accelerate data migration, TiDB DM applies the concurrency model in part of the process of both full backup migration and incremental data replication.

 **For full backup migration**

-1. Dumper calls mydumper, a data exporting tool, to implement data exporting.
-For the corresponding concurrency model, see [mydumper source code](https://github.com/pingcap/mydumper).
+1. Dumper calls Mydumper, a data exporting tool, to implement data exporting.
+For the corresponding concurrency model, see [Mydumper source code](https://github.com/pingcap/mydumper).

 2. Loader is used to load the data.
 For the corresponding concurrency model, see the following diagram:

     ![](media/concurrency-model-of-loader.png)

-During the data exporting process with mydumper, a single table can be split into multiple SQL files with `--chunk-filesize` and other parameters.
+During the data exporting process with Mydumper, a single table can be split into multiple SQL files with `--chunk-filesize` and other parameters.
 Each of these SQL files corresponds to a static snapshot data of the upstream MySQL at a specific moment and no correlation exists between two SQL files.
 So when importing the data with loader, you can directly start multiple worker goroutines in a loader unit and each worker goroutine reads to-be-imported SQL files independently and concurrently and applies them into downside streaming.
 That’s to say, loader loads data concurrently at the level of the SQL file.
-In task configuration,TiDB-DM controls the number of worker goroutines with the `pool-size` parameter in the loader unit.
+In task configuration,TiDB DM controls the number of worker goroutines with the `pool-size` parameter in the loader unit.

 **For incremental data replication**